kittmaster/KittmasterRepo/README.md

 ### <ins>Translations</ins>
 We will do our best to support as many languages as possible, this will be an ongoing effort as there are multiple issues with getting the skin from an archive status to a future capabilities to support Omega and future revisions of Kodi.
-This will be a parallel effort as the skin continues to evolve.
+This will be a parallel effort as the skin continues to evolve and one of the lowest priorities until I can stabilize modifications for bugs and incoming Omega release build requirements.

 ### <ins>Credits</ins>
 To: Mr. V and his predecessors work, of which this is a continuation.